Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ### Door Entity

- The purpose of this is obviously for opening doors.
+The purpose of this entity is for opening doors.

 You can find the sample for this section in the directory `Lessons > Chapter_13_Entities > F_door_stairs_seperator_custom.zip`.

 ##### Add Door